 Here's the track listing on the mock-up cover:

-The final released version of the album art appears below and was also designed by Neko Cholis.
+The final released version of the album art appears below and was also designed by Neko Chohlis.

-Cholis is also responsible for the cover of The Monkees Present LP, as well as the picture sleeves for "Tear Drop City" and "Good Clean Fun."
+Neko's work can also be seen on the cover of The Monkees Present LP, as well as the picture sleeves for "Tear Drop City" and "Good Clean Fun."

 After wrapping up their involvement in Dolenz, Jones, Boyce & Hart, Davy and Micky appeared together in a musical version of "Tom Sawyer" in Sacramento, California between August 22 and 28, 1977.
 To the left is the program from the show.
 This would be one of the last projects the duo would participate in together during the 1970s.
 In December 1977 they starred in Harry Nilsson's musical "The Point" in London, giving their final performance in February 1978.
 Davy and Micky would not work together again until reuniting for The Monkees' 20th Anniversary in 1986.

 Below is an article from a California newspaper (filled with an inaccuracy or two, making it sound as if Head was not a Monkees movie and just one Micky starred in) and a picture from the era.

 Check out this Dolenz, Jones, Boyce & Hart picture sleeve from Denmark that I recently found online.